geonetwork/geonetwork-ui/support-services/README.md

 This folder contains a docker composition which can simulate an actual GeoNetwork 4 instance to be used for testing and development on GeoNetwork-UI.

-The instance is already prepared with a few sample records and offer a reproducible environment.
+The instance is already prepared with a few sample records and offer a reproducible development and testing environment.

 ## Requirements